Max Richter: Infra (2010)

 Richter's 2010 album Infra takes as its central theme the 2005 terrorist bombings in London, and is an extension of his 25-minute score for a ballet of the same name choreographed by Wayne McGregor and staged at the Royal Opera House.
-Infra comprises music written for piano, electronics and string quintet, plus the full performance score and material that subsequently developed from the construction of the album.
+Infra comprises music written for piano, electronics, and string quintet, plus the full performance score and material that developed from the construction of the album.

-Pitchfork described the album as "achingly gorgeous" and The Independent newspaper characterised it as "a journey in 13 episodes, emerging from a blur of static and finding its way in a repeated phrase that grows in loveliness."
+Pitchfork called the album "achingly gorgeous" and The Independent characterised it as "a journey in 13 episodes, emerging from a blur of static and finding its way in a repeated phrase that grows in loveliness".

 Recomposed by Max Richter: Vivaldi – The Four Seasons (2012)

-Richter's recomposed version of Vivaldi's The Four Seasons, Recomposed by Max Richter: Vivaldi – The Four Seasons, was premiered in the UK at the Barbican Centre on 31 October 2012, performed by the Britten Sinfonia, conducted by André de Ridder and with violinist Daniel Hope.
-Although Richter said that he had discarded 75% of Vivaldi's original material, the parts he does use are phased and looped, emphasising his grounding in postmodern and minimalist music.
-The album topped the iTunes classical chart in the UK, Germany and the US.
+Richter's 'recomposed' version of Vivaldi's The Four Seasons, Recomposed by Max Richter: Vivaldi – The Four Seasons, was premiered in the UK at the Barbican Centre on 31 October 2012 by the Britten Sinfonia, conducted by André de Ridder with violinist Daniel Hope.
+Richter said he had discarded 75% of Vivaldi's original material, but the parts he kept are phased and looped, emphasising his grounding in postmodern and minimalist music, and leading one critic to quip parenthetically, "(Perhaps you could call Richter a baroque decomposer?)."
+The album topped the iTunes classical chart in the UK, Germany, and the US.
 The US launch concert in New York at Le Poisson Rouge was recorded by NPR and streamed.

 Sleep and From Sleep (2015)

-In 2015, Richter released his most ambitious project to date, a collaboration with visual artist, and creative partner, Yulia Mahr, titled Sleep, an 8.5 hour listening experience targeted to fit a full night's rest.
-The album itself contains 31 compositions, most of them reaching 20–30 minutes in duration, all based around variations of 4-5 themes.
-The music is calm, slow, mellow and composed for piano, cello, two violas, two violins, organ, soprano vocals, synthesisers and electronics.
-Strings are played by the American Contemporary Music Ensemble (Ben Russell, Yuki Numata Resnik, Caleb Burhans, Clarice Jensen and Brian Snow), vocals are by Grace Davidson, and the piano, synthesisers and electronics are played by Richter himself.
+In 2015, Richter released his most ambitious project to date, a collaboration with visual artist and creative partner Yulia Mahr titled Sleep, an 8.5-hour listening experience targeted to fit a full night's rest.
+The album contains 31 compositions, most of them 20–30 minutes in duration, all based on variations of 4-5 themes.
+The music is calm, slow, and mellow, and composed for piano, cello, two violas, two violins, organ, soprano vocals, synthesisers, and electronics.
+Strings are played by the American Contemporary Music Ensemble (Ben Russell, Yuki Numata Resnik, Caleb Burhans, Clarice Jensen, and Brian Snow), vocals are by Grace Davidson, and the piano, synthesisers, and electronics are played by Richter.

-Richter also released a 1-hour version of the project, From Sleep, that contains roughly 1 shortened version of every "theme" from Sleep (hence its title), and is supposed to act as a shorter listening experience for the Sleep project.
+Richter also released a one-hour version of the project, From Sleep, that contains roughly one shortened version of every "theme" from Sleep (hence its title) and is supposed to act as a shorter listening experience for the Sleep project.

-Richter has described Sleep as an eight-hour-long lullaby.
-It was released on CD and vinyl.
+Richter has called Sleep an eight-hour-long lullaby.
 The work was strongly influenced by Gustav Mahler's symphonic works.

-The entire composition was performed on 27 September 2015, from midnight to 8:00 A.M. as the climax of the "Science and Music" weekend on BBC Radio 3.
-The performance broke several records, including the longest live broadcast of a single musical composition in the history of the network.
+The entire composition was performed from midnight to 8 A.M. on 27 September 2015 as the climax of the "Science and Music" weekend on BBC Radio 3.
+The performance broke several records, including the longest live broadcast of a single musical composition in the network's history.

-Sleep was chosen by Jarvis Cocker to be the BBC Radio 6 Album of the year for 2015 and by Pitchfork as one of the 50 best ambient albums of all time.
+Jarvis Cocker chose Sleep as the BBC Radio 6 album of the year for 2015.
+Pitchfork named it one of the 50 best ambient albums of all time.